daijian101/cavass/README.md

 ```
 from cavass.converters import nifti2cavass

-nifti2cavass(input_file, output_file, offset_value=0)
+nifti2cavass(input_file, output_file, modality, offset_value=0, copy_pose_file)
 ```

 Convert input NIfTI image to CAVASS format.
 CAVASS IM0 format uses uint16 as the data type.
 However, Hounsfield units have negative values.
 So *offset_value* is used to transfer HU to the non-negative range, 1024 is commonly used for HU.

-Package nifti2dicom is required for converting. `sudo apt install nifti2dicom`.
+Copy pose from the copy pose file to the output file if the copy pose file exists.

 #### NIfTI segmentation file to CAVASS BIM file

 ```
 from cavass.converters import nifti_label2cavass

-nifti_label2cavass(input_file, output_file, objects, discard_background=True)
+nifti_label2cavass(input_file, output_file, objects, modality, discard_background=True, copy_pose_file)
 ```

 Convert NIfTI format segmentation file to CAVASS BIM files.
 Since a NIfTI format segmentation file could contain arbitrary kinds of categories, and a CAVASS BIM file only contains one type of object, one NIfTI segmentation file may convert to multiple CAVASS BIM files.
-The final output file is {output_file}_{objects[i]}.BIM. *objects* can be an array, which contains the object labels in the input NIfTI segmentation file that are desired to be converted, or a string split by comma.
+The final output file is {output_file}_{objects[i]}.BIM. *objects* can be an array, which contains the oject labels in the input NIfTI segmentation file that are desired to be converted, or a string split by commas.
+Copy pose from the copy pose file to the output file if the copy pose file exists.

-Package nifti2dicom is required for converting. `sudo apt install nifti2dicom`.

 #### CAVASS to NIFTI